mmb-irb/MDDB-docker/readme/config.md

     volumes:
       - workflow_volume:/data  # path where the workflow will look for files
     deploy:
+      replicas: 0  # Ensure this service is not deployed by default as it is a one-time task
       resources:
         limits:
           cpus: ${WORKFLOW_CPU_LIMIT}   # Specify the limit number of CPUs